-A gap year can be a great time to learn about the world: tradition and culture in another country.
+A gap year can be a great time to learn about the world: traditions and culture in another country.
 Even one you thought you knew can be surprisingly different.

 Jump the baby in Spain

-As with other festivals in Spain, this particularly unusual one has religious roots: it goes back to 1620, when El Salto del Colacho was used to celebrate Corpus Christi.
+As with other festivals in Spain, these particularly unusual traditions have religious roots: it goes back to 1620 when El Salto del Colacho was used to celebrate Corpus Christi.
 So what happens?
-Essentially, some trusting parents lay their babies on a mattress in a street, and cover them in rose petals.
+Essentially, some trusting parents lay their babies on a mattress in a street and cover them in rose petals.
 Then a man dressed as the devil leaps over them.
-In fact, it's not unusual to have a whole row of mattresses with babies on top, with brightly-dressed young men leaping over them.
+In fact, it’s not unusual to have a whole row of mattresses with babies on top, with brightly-dressed young men leaping over them.

 Throwing baby teeth on the roof in Greece